zaynaib/Driving-History-Tracker-Python/README.md

-Main (behaviors) functions that the Trip class need to perform.
+Main behavior functions that the Trip class need to perform.

 - Calculate the duration of a time of a trip
 - Calculate the miles per hour (mph) of each trip

-Main (behaviors) functions that the Driver class needs to perform
+Main behavior functions that the Driver class needs to perform

 - Keep track of all indiviual trips driver has taken
 - aggreate total time driven